A Two-Phase Free Boundary Problem for Harmonic Measure: Initial H older regularity: is

 We define a strict supersolution analogously. \end{defin}

 With this definition we need a comparison principle (note that this comparison principle can also be taken to be the definition of a sub/super solution, see e.g. \cite{silvaferrarisalsa}).

 \begin{lem} [Compare to \cite{cafandsalsa} Lemma 2.1, \cite{silvaferrarisalsa} Definition 7.2] Let $\Op$ be an open set in $\R^n$.
-Let $w, z$ be a solution and strict subsolution respictively to the free boundary problem associated to a positive $g$ in $\Op$.
+Let $w, z$ be a solution and strict subsolution respectively to the free boundary problem associated to a positive $g$ in $\Op$.
 If $w\geq z$ in $\overline{\Op}$ then $w > z$ in $\Op$.

 The analogous statement holds for supersolutions. \end{lem}

 \begin{proof} We proceed by contradiction and let $\tilde{x}$ be a touching point.
 There are three cases:

 {\bf Case 1:} $\tilde{x} \in \{z=0\}$. $\{z=0\}$ is locally the graph of a $C^2$ function so there is a tangent ball $B \subset \{z >0\}$ with $B\cap \{z =0\} = \tilde{x}$.
 Since $\{z > 0\} \subseteq \{w > 0\}$ we have $B \cap \{w = 0\} = \tilde{x}$ and $B \subset \{w > 0\}$.
 As such $\{z=0\}, \{w = 0\}$ share a normal vector $\nu$ at $\tilde{x}$.